 Assess whether love should be the ruling norm in ethical decision-making.

-Is love the only thing that is intrinsically good?
+Is love the only intrinsically good?

 Hard